astropy/astropy/docs/io/ascii/index.rst

 `astropy.io.ascii` provides methods for reading and writing a wide range of ASCII data table formats via built-in :ref:`extension_reader_classes`.
-The emphasis is on flexibility and ease of use, although readers can optionally use a less flexible C/Cython engine for reading and writing for improved performance.
+The emphasis is on flexibility and ease of use, although readers can optionally use a less flexible C-based engine for reading and writing for improved performance.

 The following shows a few of the ASCII formats that are available, while the section on